Back to blog

 3. Reduced Efforts due to NPM

 Another crucial advantage of Node.js is NPM, which stands for Node Package Manager.
 It is like an App Store but in the world of programming.
-Thanks to the App Store, you can easily download an app published and designed by any iOS developer from anywhere in the whole world.
+Thanks to the App Store, you can easily download an app published and designed by any iOS developer or development team from anywhere in the whole world.
 The same with NPM: it enables programmers to get any package created and published by any Node.js developer.
 As a result, developers can insert these packages into their own projects.

 The Drawbacks of Node.js